mcc-us/bookkeeping/_pages/chap02.financial.statements.md

 **Key benefits it offers:**

 1. **Verifies Accuracy**: The purpose of a Trial-Balance is to check for mathematical errors.
 By ensuring the total debits equal the total credits, you gain confidence that transactions are recorded correctly.
-This saves time compared to manually rechecking every entry.

 2. **Identifies Potential Issues**: While a balanced Trial-Balance doesn't guarantee error-free accounts, it can uncover inconsistencies and missing entries.
-If the totals don't match, it indicates an error, prompting further investigation.
+If the totals don't match, investigate further.

 3. **Provides Overview of Financial Position**: The Trial-Balance offers a snapshot of the `financial position` at a specific point in time.
 Seeing total assets, liabilities, equity, income, and expenses one gains a high-level understanding.

-4. **Aids in Financial Statement Preparation**: The Trial-Balance forms the foundation for preparing financial statements such as the balance sheet and income statement.
-By having all the balances readily available, you can easily transfer them to the appropriate statements, saving time and ensuring consistency.
+4. **Aids in Financial Statement Preparation**: The Trial-Balance forms the foundation for preparing financial statements such as the `Balance Sheet` and `Income Statement`.
+By having all the balances readily available, you can easily transfer them to the appropriate statements, saving time.

 5. **Internal Control Tool**: Regularly preparing Trial-Balance serves as a form of internal control.
 It promotes discipline and accuracy in daily bookkeeping and helps prevent errors and fraud from going undetected.